vedipen/DotSlash-Compiler/README.md

 # ./ Compiler
 My journey of learning Compiler Construction and developing my very own **./ Compiler**

-It contains both Pass 1 and Pass 2 of Two Pass Assembler IBM 360/370 architecture in Java 8
+This branch contains both Pass 1 and Pass 2 of Two Pass Assembler IBM 360/370 architecture in Java 8

 ### To Run
 ```